kevjose/react-notifier/README.md

 ### Lets create the Toast Component

-This will be a simple component that takes an array and renders the same based on wether the element of the array is a function or an object
+This will be a simple component that takes an array and renders the same based on whether the element of the array is a function or an object

 ```javascript
 // src/component/Toast